OfficeDev/office-js-docs-pr/docs/develop/troubleshoot-sso-in-office-add-ins.md

 ---
 title: Troubleshoot error messages for single sign-on (SSO)
-description: 'Guidance about how to troubleshoot problems with single sign-on (SSO) in Office Add-ins, and handle special conditions or errors.' ms.date: 01/25/2022 ms.localizationpriority: medium
+description: Guidance about how to troubleshoot problems with single sign-on (SSO) in Office Add-ins, and handle special conditions or errors. ms.date: 01/25/2022 ms.localizationpriority: medium
 ---